geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 This is the part where [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) shine.
 You can package your workload into lightweight containers and Kubernetes can manage horizontal scaling, rolling deployment etc for those containers.
 Docker has [changed the way we software engineers’ work](/blog/2018/11/4-ways-docker-changed-the-way-software-engineers-work-in-past-half-decade/) in the past years.

 One takeaway here is Scaling RDBMS is hard.
 With things like sharding, it might be easier to Scale-up a relational database than try scaling out if you don’t know what you are doing.
-Amazon is just an example here the same concepts can be applied to any major cloud vendor like Google Cloud or Azure.
+Amazon is an example here the same concepts can be applied to any major cloud vendor like Google Cloud or Azure.
 That leads me to my next point, the usage of NoSQL databases.

 ### Using NoSQL for high software scalability

 In the above example, if your web store had 20 people on the website they can be served from a Relational database.
 For each request from every user, the application is hitting a relational database at this point which is slow but not crippling.
-Now imagine 120 users on the website at the same time.
+Now imagine 120 users are on the website at the same time.
 It is very likely that the performance has degraded significantly and we can see some [connection to database](https://sysadminxpert.com/aws-rds-max-connections-limit/) issues popping up depending on the database provisioned.

+#### NoSQL database for scalable software

 This is where a NoSQL datastore is very handy.
 We can use a NoSQL memory key-value store like [Redis](https://redis.io/).